 A green square ( ) in front of a link indicates information that's important to what's being discussed.
 We cover this information in the interactive tests and puzzles.
 Linked information within these readings is not covered in the tests.

 A yellow square ( ) indicates helpful background reading.
 This material is not included on the interactive tests, but instructors may include the readings on their own tests.

 A red square ( ) indicates external links with related information not included on the interactive tests -- but your instructor has the option of asking that you read this information.
-Please note that the links to these external sources should in no way be considered endorsements, and no compensation is received by CyberCollege or the InternetCampus for including these links.
-Unlike the links which go to information on this site, we have no control over the content of these external links.
+We have no control over the content of these external links.

 (Click on "more" for the second half of this section.)